abpframework/abp/docs/en/Blog-Posts/2023-06-05 v7_3_Preview/POST.md

 ![](volosoft-gold-sponsor.png)

 We are thrilled to announce that Volosoft Company proudly attended as one of the Gold Sponsors at the Devnot .NET Conference 2023!
-We are happy to join and be a sponsor to events and contribute to the software society, empowering developers and driving innovation with the .NET community.
+We are happy to join and be a sponsor of events and contribute to the software society, empowering developers and driving innovation with the .NET community.

 ![](devnot-talk.png)

-Co-Founder of [Volosoft](https://volosoft.com/) and Lead Developer of the ABP Framework, [Halil Ibrahim Kalkan](https://twitter.com/hibrahimkalkan) gave a talk about "Dealing with Concurrency and Multi Threading in .NET" in this event.
+Co-Founder of [Volosoft](https://volosoft.com/) and Lead Developer of the ABP Framework, [Halil Ibrahim Kalkan](https://twitter.com/hibrahimkalkan) gave a talk about "Dealing with Concurrency and Multi Threading in .NET" at this event.

 > You can check [this blog post](https://volosoft.com/blog/Meet-Volosoft-at-the-Devnot-.NET-Conference-2023) if you want to learn more about the Devnot .NET Conference 2023.